tompickering/mantra/README.md

 ## Why?

-Two main reasons:
+Two main reasons:<br/>
-1:
+1:<br/>
 ```
 $ man bash | wc -l
 3408
 ```

-2:
+2:<br/>
 "Ah, that looks like a cool utility!
 I'll have to remember to read up on that later."
 *Promptly forgets*

-For those interested, the specific mantra referred to by the name refers to 'RTFM, which of course stands for 'Read the Full Manual' ;)
+For those interested, the specific mantra referred to by the name is 'RTFM', which of course stands for 'Read the Full Manual' ;)